Teradata/jupyter-demos/README.md

 In this demo, we use AWS Bedrock's LLMs and LangChain to create a text-to-Teradata SQL agent.<br>
 [Python Version](./UseCases/Generative_Question_Answering_GenAI_Bedrock/AWS_Bedrock_LangChain_Text_to_SQL.ipynb)

-#### GenseriesFormula Function in Vantage
+#### GenseriesFormula Function in Teradata
 Define and apply a formula to generate a time series.<br>
 [Python Version](./Recipes/ClearScape_Functions/GenseriesFormula.ipynb)

-#### GenseriesSinusoids Function in Vantage
+#### GenseriesSinusoids Function in Teradata
 Generate a time series containing a subset of the sinusoidal's element's periodicities, whose payload content value is of type REAL.<br>
 [Python Version](./Recipes/ClearScape_Functions/GenseriesSinusoids.ipynb)

-#### Getting Started with Teradata MCP Server on Teradata Vantage Enterprise - Installation
+#### Getting Started with Teradata MCP Server on Teradata Teradata Enterprise - Installation
-Download and install the required infrastructure to run the Teradata MCP Server connected to the local Vantage database.<br>
+Download and install the required infrastructure to run the Teradata MCP Server connected to the local Teradata database.<br>
 [Python Version](./Getting_Started/MCP_Server_Workbench/00-Setup_demo.ipynb)

-#### GLM and TDGLMPredict Functions in Vantage
+#### GLM and TDGLMPredict Functions in Teradata
 Use a generalized linear model to perform regression and classification analysis on a data set.
 Then predict the target values and class labels from that data set.<br>
 [Python Version](./Recipes/ClearScape_Functions/GLMandTDGLMPredict.ipynb)

-#### GLMPerSegment and GLMPredictPerSegment Functions in Vantage
+#### GLMPerSegment and GLMPredictPerSegment Functions in Teradata
 Create models by partitioning datasets on a key value.
 Then use those models to predict future values (regressions) and class labels (classifications).<br>
 [Python Version](./Recipes/ClearScape_Functions/GLMPerSegmentandGLMPredictPerSegment.ipynb)